-49.Is it possible to include additional fields of information on your microchip database? ☐ Yes ☐ No ☐ Unsure 50.
+49. Is it possible to include additional fields of information on your microchip database? ☑ Yes ☐ No ☐ Unsure 50.
 Will this have an impact on the cost of recording information on the microchip database?
-If so, how so?
-51. Please indicate the name of your microchip database company:
+Yes If so, how so?
+There will be several amendments to the animal record and the database structure to include the breeders details for both the Sire Owner and Dam Owner records.
+Please note that if access or reporting is needed this will also have to be designed and implemented.
+The implementation for QLD was done by the input of a single Breeder Supply Number for the Breeder.
+The breeder supply details are held by the QLD Govt outside of the Microchip registries and referenced by this number.
+The QLD system did not require amendments to the data base registry.
+51. Please indicate the name of your microchip database company: Global Micro Animal Registry Pty Ltd